NutellaDB/NutellaDB/docs/ABOUT.md

   - Maximum cache size can be customized via `SetMaxSize(n)` and queried via `GetMaxSize()`.

 This caching system greatly improves efficiency for frequently accessed values and is an integral part of Nutella’s fast and responsive behavior.

+---

+## Error Handling

+### Description
+Nutella includes robust error handling across all CLI operations to help identify and troubleshoot issues effectively.
+Errors are reported with meaningful messages to aid debugging and maintain user clarity.

+### Common Error Cases
+- **Database or Collection Not Found:**
+  Triggered when a requested database or collection is missing or not initialized.

+- **Invalid Command Parameters:**
+  Occurs when CLI commands are passed with incorrect flags, missing arguments, or invalid combinations.

+- **Compression/Decompression Errors:**
+  Raised when delta compression fails due to file corruption or incompatible delta formats.

+- **File System Errors:**
+  Errors like read/write permission issues, missing files, or corrupt `.nutella` directories will generate appropriate error messages.

+- **Invalid Object Format:**
+  If Nutella encounters an object with an unexpected or malformed format, the system will throw a parse error during object resolution.

+Clear error messages are printed to the terminal, and where possible, hints are included to guide the user toward resolving the issue.